chauni/outdoors-site-repo/capstone-approach.md

   - Location Selector

     - Includes a dropdown (/<select> element) for Location search type
+    - Creating options (using 'new Option' method) and appending it to the Location Selector dropdown element
+    - Options are gathered from the array in location-data.js

   - **References**

     - 'Select element': Workbook 4 (pages 3-3 - 3-6)

-      - Creating options (using 'new Option' method) and appending it to the Location Selector dropdown element.
-        Options are gathered from the array in location-data.js

   - **References**

     - 'Creating options': Workbook 4 (page 3-4)
     - Matching location based on a park's 'State' property (from national-parks.js array); using the filter() method to find multiple objects that match

   - **References**